All Episodes

 That's where you're going with universal health care.

-People are having to wait, and you and we've heard the stories of doctors uh moving across the border down to the United States in order to work here.
+And we've heard the stories of doctors moving across the border down to the United States in order to work here.

 But nobody's about to arrest Dr. Brian Day, who is president and medical director of the center, or any of the 120 doctors who work there.

-Public hospitals are sending him growing numbers of patients that are too busy to treat, and his center is advertising that patients don't have to wait to replace their aching knees.
+And his center is advertising that patients don't have to wait to replace their aching knees.

-The country's publicly financed health insurance system, frequently described as the third rail of its political system and a core value of the national identity in Canada is gradually breaking down.
+The country's publicly financed health insurance system, frequently described as the third rail of its political system and a core value of the national identity in Canada, is gradually breaking down.

 Private clinics are opening around the country by an estimated one a week, and private insurance companies are about to find a gold mine.